Ibanez Universe

 The Ibanez Universe is the first mass-produced solid body seven-string electric guitar, developed by Steve Vai and manufactured by Ibanez.
 The Universe is a seven-string version of the Ibanez JEM series, Vai's signature model.
 It slightly differs from the JEM due to the absence of a "monkey grip" cut-out handle on the body.

 History

-The first Universes, the UV7 and UV77 appeared on the market in 1990, though Vai had played prototypes in live performances before that.
+The first Ibanez Universe models, the UV7 and UV77, appeared on the market in 1990, though Vai had played prototypes in live performances before that, and used it for his guitar parts on Whitesnake's 1989 album Slip of the Tongue.
 The UV7 was available in white (UV7PWH) or black with green appointments (UV7BK).

 The UV77 was available in a swirled multicolor finish (UV77MC) and is now considered a collector's item.
 The production UV77MCs were swirled first in Japan.
 Steve Vai had agreed to only allow the guitars to be produced if they were swirled at the same place his prototypes were: About Time Designs.
 After a brief period, the UV77MC Japanese Swirls were aborted in favor of the ATD-Swirled ones.
 The ATD swirled models were done at the ATD factory by Darren Johansen on Long Island N.Y.